AlGepe/OmniSnippets_JS/docs/c2c/debugging.rst

 When all hope is lost (summoning the oracle)
 --------------------------------------------

 If after trying all the above strategies you still haven't succeeded -I can't stress this enough- *Don't Panic!*.
 It's time to summon the power of the oracle, the hive-mind of the **#calculatorians** channel.
 Legend has it that this channel contains the collective knowledge of all past an present calculatorians.
-It is a forum for helping and sharing each other (amongst other things) so feel free to post your troubles and ask for help.

 We are all willing to help, so the best idea is to post directly on the channel.
 If you need to talk with one person directly for some reason try starting with Dominik or Alvaro as they have enough experience and customJS-skills to solve your problem or point you in the right direction.
-Just remember: there's no shame in having problems or asking for help; we've all been n00bs and the only way anyone improves is by asking questions.
+Just remember: there's no shame in having problems or asking for help; we've all been n00bs and the only way to improve is by asking questions.

 We will soon have a quick guide on how to ask better questions when you need help.
 For the time being just make sure you clearly know what you want to do, explain the problem properly and give as much information as possible regarding what you have tried and what unwanted behaviour you get.